Master of Arts in Teaching (MAT)

 - Action Research: Create an action research proposal that seeks to solve a personal educational dilemma.

 - Satisfactorily fulfill graduate admission requirements for Brandman University as stated in the catalog (see the Graduate Admission section).
-Applicants must possess a grade point average (GPA) of 3.0 in the last 30 graded semester credits (45 quarter credits) completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.
-Candidates with a GPA lower than 3.0 may be admissible to the MAT program by meeting additional conditions below.
+Applicants must possess a grade point average (GPA) of 3.0 in the last 30 graded semester credits (45 quarter credits) in either a baccalaureate or post baccalaureate program, including credits earned toward a credential to be admitted to the graduate MAT degree program.
+All credits used for GPA calculation must be from a regionally accredited institution.
+Applicants must have attempted the CBEST or met Basic Skills via an alternate approved method.

-- Applicants using the Brandman University Admissions Option Two must possess a GPA between 2.5 and 2.99 in the last 30 graded semester credits (45 quarter credits) in either a baccalaureate or post baccalaureate program, including credits earned toward another credential, to be admitted to the graduate MAT degree program and must have a passing score on one of the examinations noted below:
+- Applicants using the Brandman University Admissions Option Two must possess a GPA between 2.5 and 2.99 in the last 30 graded semester credits (45 quarter credits) in either a baccalaureate or post baccalaureate program, including credits earned toward another credential, to be admitted to the graduate MAT degree program and must have a passing score on a Basic Skills exam and on one of the examinations noted below:

 - Graduate Record Examination (GRE): achieve the required minimum scores on two out of the three subsections.
 The minimum acceptable score for the Quantitative section is 141.
 The minimum acceptable score for the Verbal section is 150.
 The minimum acceptable score for the Analytic Writing is 4.5.

 - Miller Analogies Test (MAT): achieve a minimum scaled score of 403.

 - Subject Matter Competency Examination: earn passing score on all subsets of the required content area CSET.
 The CSET is not required for the Early Childhood Special Education credential.

 - Applicants electing to use Option Four for admission to the MAT program with a GPA lower than 2.5 must submit a portfolio and also fulfill all exceptional admit criteria that shows adequate preparation for graduate studies (See Graduate Admission section of catalog for more information about the portfolio requirements).
 Exceptional admission candidates must submit all required admission documents and each of following:

 - Petition for exceptional admission.